seanbaxter/DirectXShaderCompiler/docs/InAlloca.rst

 Intended Usage
 ==============

-The example below is the intended LLVM IR lowering for some C++ code that passes two default-constructed ``Foo`` objects to ``g`` in the 32-bit Microsoft C++ ABI.
+The example below is the intended LLVM37 IR lowering for some C++ code that passes two default-constructed ``Foo`` objects to ``g`` in the 32-bit Microsoft C++ ABI.